WeiXinFam/amethxo/README.md

 * Note taking for every semester's subject
 * Learning Journey to be converted to resume
 * Timing tasks and schedule on calendar

+Goals
+* Target for all ages
+* Cloud based

+Now
+* Aimed at students
+*